dataspecer/ds-llm-adjustment/services/adjuster/documentation/README.md

     ```

     depending on your Docker installation.

+    Sometimes build of the Dataspecer itself can fail because of the memory - in this case try to kill some other processes or increase the memory limit in Docker settings, and run

+    ```bash
+    docker compose -f docker-compose.prod.yml build dataspecer
+    ```
+    or

+    ```bash
+    docker-compose -f docker-compose.prod.yml build dataspecer
+    ```
+    separately first, and then run the full command again.
 4. The services will be accessible at the following ports:
    - Dialogs Handler: `http://localhost:3100`
    - Changes Detector: `http://localhost:3101`